jacobbuck/griddy/README.md

 Griddy
 ======

-Simple grid framework fror Sass.
+Simple grid framework for Sass.

 Documentation in progress.